g0rbe/CEH/README.md

 # TODO

-- Complete chapter 1,2
+- Complete chapter 1,2,11,12
-- Reformat chapter 2,3,4
+- Reformat chapter 2,4

+# Sources

+The base and the structure provided by [IPSpecialst's CEH v10 book](https://ipspecialist.net/courses/ec-council-certified-ethical-hacker-ceh-v10-exam-312-50/) (It's worth to buy and read it)

+The details is got from [DuckDuckGo](https://duckduckgo.com/)